 University in North Carolina before transferring to Stockton as a Health Sciences

 During her first semester at Stockton, Coates took a General Studies course, Worlds of Homer, taught by Dr. David Roessel, Professor of Greek, Director of the Stockton Text Center, and Associate Director of the Pappas Center for Interdisciplinary Hellenic Studies.
 The course’s exploration of the Iliad, the ancient Greek epic poem about the Trojan War, captivated her as a window into the Mycenaean civilization.
-Subsequent courses such as Beginning and Intermediate Ancient Greek, Mediterranean Music & Culture, and Archaeology of the Mediterranean World led her to change her major to Anthropology and declare an Ancient Greek minor.
+Subsequent courses such as Beginning and Intermediate Ancient Greek, Mediterranean Music & Culture, and Archaeology of the Mediterranean World led her to change her major to Ancient Greek

 After that semester, Roessel asked Coates to become a Text Center intern and travel to Greece in December 2016 with a group of faculty and students.
 Coates explained, “There was a time when I wasn’t very open.
 I was always used to saying no” – until she decided to start saying yes to things she normally wouldn’t do, opportunities she normally wouldn’t take.
 The trip, her first experience abroad, ended up being “the best thing ever” and one of several Coates would go on to take with ARHU.

 Coates traveled abroad again in January 2017, this time to Athens and Cyprus to present a monologue on the Ferguson riots that Roessel, who Coates describes as “not the typical Classics professor,” had asked Coates to collaborate on with some other students.
 The Trump administration’s travel ban went into effect the day the group landed in Cyprus, but Coates recalls feeling like “a burden had been lifted,” when she stepped outside the airport, as well as the warm hospitality shown her by the Cypriot community she met there.